 So when Tumeke said “One-fella man, him like for look’m you”, he meant “One man would like to see you.”
 His voice sounded, I don’t know … odd.

 I opened the door a crack, peered around it, and Tumeke was out there.
 Odder yet, his wife was there as well.
 And there was a third man, with something in his hands, an object that wasn’t clear in the moonlight.
 Tumeke said, “This-fella man, him got’m rifle.
 Him say you-me must go long office.”
 I looked, and indeed the man had a rifle.
-So it looked like we [you-me] would indeed be going “long” (the all-purpose Pijin preposition that means from, in, at, near, on, many more, and in this case “to”), the office. … I said “OK, bye me go long office, but first time me must put’m sulu”, meaning I will [bye for the future, as in bye and bye] go to the office, but before that [“first time”] I had to put on my sulu, the all-purpose wraparound cloth worn everywhere in the islands.
+So it looked like we [you-me] would indeed be going “long” (the all-purpose Pijin preposition that means from, in, at, near, on, and many more meanings, and in this case “to”), the office. … I said “OK, bye me go long office, but first time me must put’m sulu”, meaning I will [bye for the future, as in bye and bye] go to the office, but before that [“first time”] I had to put on my sulu, the all-purpose wraparound cloth worn everywhere in the islands.
 I closed the door before they could think it over, and I locked it.

 The fact that they let me do that told me they might not be professionals.
 I whispered to my gorgeous ex-fiancee, explained the situation, told her I had to go with them because the man had a gun on Tumeke and his wife.
 I whispered “Go out the back door and hide on the beach.
 I’ll call out when I return.
-If you see someone you lay low.”
+If you see someone you lay low.
+I love you.”
 I kissed her, and we held each other tightly for a moment, and as she slipped quietly out the back door and headed for the beach, I returned to the front door.

 But decently dressed this time, in my sulu and sandals, no shirt.
 I made no attempt to find and conceal a weapon.
 It didn’t feel like the story was headed in that direction, and being armed, even with a knife, would introduce a new and unpredictable element into the situation that I didn’t want or need.
 I’d dealt with violent desperate men before—it’s always better to dial the temperature down rather than turn up the heat.
 So armored only by a thin piece of cloth wrapped around my unmentionables, I took a deep breath, opened the door, and stepped out.